oVirt/ovirt-site/source/feature/entity-configuration-management.html.md

 ## Detailed Description

-Currently the individual entity options provide its own ways for maintenance of configuration parameters, and there is not standardization available for the same.
+Currently the individual entity options provide its own ways for maintenance of configuration parameters, and there is no standardization available for the same.
 The proposed design introduces a standard and common mechanism for maintenance of configuration parameters for different entities in oVirt engine.

 With this feature the user will be able to

-*   Create a new configuration parameter for an entity from common UI of Entity Configuration Management
+*   Create a new configuration parameter for an entity in common UI of Entity Configuration Management
-*   Update the value of existing configuration parameter UI of Entity Configuration Management
+*   Update the value of existing configuration parameter in common UI of Entity Configuration Management
-*   Delete an existing configuration parameter UI of Entity Configuration Management
+*   Delete an existing configuration parameter in common UI of Entity Configuration Management
-*   Update/Delete the the configuration parameters for entity specific UI screens
+*   Update/Delete the the configuration parameters in entity specific UI screens

 ## Design